yasir-Ahmad-25/yasir-Ahmad-25/README.md

 📱 Mobile Development: Flutter

-🎓 AI in Education: Developed a full-stack Personalized Learning Pathway Recommendation System using Laravel integrated with AI-driven course suggestions

-💻 Frontend/UI: Crafting responsive, elegant interfaces using Bootstrap and Tailwind CSS

 🧩 Development Philosophy
 I believe in writing clean, maintainable code and designing systems that are both user-friendly and technically robust.
 Whether I'm building intelligent learning platforms, mobile-first interfaces, or database-driven applications, my goal is always the same: to deliver smart solutions with real value.